Form 8824 made simple: Reporting a like-kind exchange without mistakes

 Maintain records showing the original basis in your first property, adjustments from each subsequent exchange, and the current basis in your replacement property.
 These records may need to support positions taken decades after the original acquisition.

+Your deferral for as long as you hold the replacement property, potentially indefinitely, or until you sell without completing another exchange.
 Form 8824 is not just a reporting requirement.
 It is documentation that your exchange met all the like-kind exchange rules and that any taxable portion was properly calculated.

 A correctly completed form shows the IRS that you identified property timely, closed within the exchange period, received only like-kind property (or recognized gain on any boot), and calculated the basis correctly for your replacement property.